itsjfx/notes/docs/linux/install.md

 2. Delete existing partitions (use `d`) ?
 I think 3. handles this
 3. Type `g` to create a `GPT` drive
 4. Make EFI partition
     1. Press `n`
     2. Partition type: Primary
     3. Partition number: 1
     4. First sector: continue
     5. Last sector: `+512M`
     6. Press `t` to change the type, press `L` to list types
     7. Select the type for `EFI System`
         1. The types seem to differ per motherboard (?), so double check
     8. Don't worry about making/marking as bootable
 5. Make primary partition
     1. Press `n`
     2. Partition type: Primary
     3. Partition number: 2
     4. First sector: continue
     5. Last sector: continue
     6. Press `t` to change the type, press `L` to list types
     7. Select the type for `Linux filesystem`
         1. The types seem to differ per motherboard (?), so double check
+6. Type `p` to list the paritions and double check
+    1. Validate (see Validate drives below)
-6. Press `w` to write to the drive
+7. Type `w` to write to the drive

 #### Validate drives